 The community involvement of the church in Msinga has developed firmly over the years and is still expanding.

-CMD / Usizo branches are already established at Pomeroy and Mhlumayo and a third branch is planned for Ekuvukeni.
+CMD / Usizo branches are already established at Pomeroy and Mhlumayo.
 These branches serve as Care Centres where social services with a Christian focus are rendered in the community.
-The Gereformeerde Gemeenten in Nederland’s (Reformed Congregations in the Netherlands) ministering sector, Bijzondere Noden, is also involved (as partner) in the training sector of the ministry.
+The Gereformeerde Gemeenten in Nederland’s (Reformed Congregations in the Netherlands) ministering sector, Bijzondere Noden, is also involved (as a partner) in the training sector of the ministry.

 Through your contributions, the congregation of Msinga will be empowered to maintain a working infrastructure so that the Lord’s work can continue as effectively as possible.
 Well-trained teachers and spiritual leaders can then be afforded to serve the congregation, train leaders, have campaigns and maintain nursery schools.